axivo/charts/.github/scripts/README.md

 The deployment type is made available as an output from the `setupBuildEnvironment` function, which can be accessed in workflows as `steps.setup.outputs.deployment`.
 This allows conditional execution of deployment steps based on the deployment environment.

-## Script Overview
+## Scripts Overview

 ### `chart.js`

-Provides centralized configuration and functions for Helm chart releases and GitHub Pages.
+Provides functions for Helm chart management, releases and GitHub Pages generation.

+#### Configuration

+- `CONFIG.chart` - Chart-specific settings like templates and repository URL
+- `CONFIG.deployment` - Deployment type (production/staging)
+- `CONFIG.filesystem` - File paths for templates, charts, and output directories

 #### Internal Functions

 - `_buildChartRelease` - Builds a GitHub release for a single chart and uploads the chart package as an asset
 - `_commitLockFiles` - Helper function to commit updated lock files to PRs
 - `_createChartReleases` - Creates GitHub releases for packaged charts and uploads the chart packages as release assets
-- `_findAllCharts` - Recursively finds chart directories in application and library paths
+- `_findCharts` - Finds deployed charts in application and library paths
 - `_generateChartRelease` - Generates release content using the template file
 - `_generateHelmIndex` - Generates the Helm repository index file
 - `_packageCharts` - Packages all charts in a specified directory